Infant and Toddler Specialist - Major #5619

 3 units

 Students will plan developmentally appropriate curriculum and environments for children birth through age eight.
 Students will use knowledge of children’s development, theories of learning and development, and examples from various models of developmentally appropriate practice to plan environments and curriculum in all content areas to support children’s development and learning integrated throughout indoor and outdoor settings including supports for children on race, equity, language varieties, and diverse abilities.
+The "To Be Arranged" hours may include observation of and participation in planning learning environments and curriculum.
 (A, CSU)

 Course Details: